im-muhammadumair/Student_Management_System_App_Using_Streamlit/README.md

-# Student Management System App in Python Using Streamlit and pandas
+# Student Data Management System App using Streamlit

-This is a simple student management system built using Streamlit.
+This is a simple student management system built using Streamlit and Pandas.
 It allows you to view, add, edit, and remove student records stored in a CSV file.

 ## Features